Homepage

 Cook promptly, to the rare or medium rare point.(Maybe half an hour ?)

-Pour very small glasses of water in the dish during the stay in oven.
+Pour very small glasses of white wine in the dish during the stay in oven.

-When you think your filet is OK, take it out and do your best with water to obtain a good concentrated tasty gravy.
+When you think your filet is OK, take it out and do your best to obtain a good concentrated tasty gravy.

 Put this gravy in your wine sauce and now the miracle ! your work is just perfect !!!